Prefix Sum Array Technique

 // use the prefix sum array 'count' to query score segments

-Next, let's take a look at how the prefix sum concept is applied in a two-dimensional array.
+Next, let's see how the prefix sum approach is applied in a two-dimensional array.

-This is LeetCode problem 304 "Range Sum Query 2D - Immutable".
-It is similar to the previous problem, where you were asked to calculate the sum of elements in a subarray.
-This problem requires you to calculate the sum of elements in a submatrix of a 2D matrix:
+This is LeetCode problem 304, "Range Sum Query 2D - Immutable", which is similar to the previous problem.
+The previous problem asked you to calculate the sum of elements in a subarray, while this one requires you to calculate the sum of elements in a submatrix of a 2D matrix:

 304. Range Sum Query 2D - Immutable | LeetCode | 🟠